shesshan/CEIB/README.md

 }
 ```

-🤘Please cite our paper and kindly give a star if you find this repo useful💡.
+🤘Please cite our paper and kindly give a star if you find this repo helpful💡.